Family-run company currently utilizes 16 twin-engine Compressed Natural Gas (CNG) sweepers.

 Fourth generation company sweeping away with CNG technology

 R.F.
-Dickson Co, Inc. has provided municipal street sweeping services to the residents of California for more than 58 years.
-Serving 30 cities, counties, and agencies within the Los Angeles basin.
-The family-run company currently utilizes 16 twin-engine Compressed Natural Gas (CNG) sweepers.
-As they continue to expand their operations, seven additional CNG sweepers will be added this year.
+Dickson Co, Inc. has provided municipal street sweeping services to the residents of California for more than 58 years, serving 30 cities, counties, and agencies within the Los Angeles basin.
+The family-run company currently utilizes 25 twin-engine Compressed Natural Gas (CNG) sweepers.

-10 years later, R.F.
+R.F.
 Dickson has undergone extensive growth in their CNG operations.
-Owning and operating one of the largest private fueling facilities in Southern California, their high-powered compressor provides fueling for eight city fleets, five school districts, CALTRAN, airport shuttles, personal autos, taxis, private fleets and their own street sweepers.
+Owning and operating one of the largest private CNG fueling facilities in Southern California, their high-powered compressor provides fueling for eight city fleets, five school districts, CALTRANS, airport shuttles, personal autos, taxis, private fleets and their own street sweepers.

 According to Dickson, many fleet managers are intimidated by the start-up costs associated with converting to CNG.
 He stresses that funding options can alleviate much of the financial burden and suggests looking into available grants before making the transition.